-Odhisa is endowed with Chilika Lake, Bhitarkanika National Park, Satkosia Tiger Reserve, similipal biosphere reserve, gahirmatha marine sanctuary and Irrawaddy dolphin and many other protected areas.
-This article will dive into above mentioned protected areas of Odisha.
+Odhisa is endowed with Chilika Lake, Bhitarkanika National Park, Satkosia Tiger Reserve, Simipal Biosphere Reserve, Gahirmatha Marine Sanctuary, Irrawaddy Dolphins, and many other protected areas.
+This article will dive into the above mentioned protected areas of Odisha.

 Table of Contents

-- Chilika Lake was part of the Bay of Bengal during the later stages of the Pleistocene period, as the Geological evidence available indicates that.
+- The Chilika Lake was part of the Bay of Bengal during the latter stages of the Pleistocene period, as the geological evidence available indicates.

-- Rajhansa the 60-km (37 miles)-long barrier beach, formed by northerly currents in the Bay of Bengal, resulted in the formation of this shallow Chilika lake and forms its eastern side.
+- Rajhansa, the 60-km (37 miles)-long barrier beach formed by northerly currents in the Bay of Bengal, resulted in the formation of this shallow Chilika lake and formed its eastern side.

 - Chilika Lake is sandwiched between the Bay of Bengal and the mountains.

-- The creation of a barrier spit near Palur due to littoral drift and the creation of a sand bar along the eastern shore of the lake has transformed the Chilika lake gradually into a shallow lagoon.
+- The creation of a barrier spit near Palur due to littoral drift and the creation of a sand bar along the eastern shore of the lake has transformed Chilika Lake gradually into a shallow lagoon.